 Qualitative Data Collection Methods

 Qualitative data collection methods are techniques used to gather non-numerical data such as words, experiences, perceptions, and behaviours in order to understand underlying meanings, motivations, and social contexts.
+These methods are widely used in business research when researchers aim to explore how people think, feel, behave, or interpret situations.

 On this page: